woocommerce/qit-documentation/docs/managed-tests/03-activation.md

 qit run:activation <your-plugin>
 ```

+### Tunnel

+Some plugins might need an actual live site URL to work properly, such as payment gateways and SaaS.
+For those, you can use our [built-in tunnel feature]To test these plugins, you can use our [built-in tunnel feature](/docs/environment/tunnel). to expose the test site to the web.

 ## What to do if it fails

 If your activation test is failing, please take the following steps: